Pritzker School of Law

 I accepted more loan assistance than I need.
 Can I reduce or cancel my loans?

-Am I able to request additional loan assistance than what I accepted?
+Am I able to request additional loan assistance beyond what I originally accepted?

 How will an outside scholarship affect my financial aid?